 Kazan Cathedral was originally built as a court, ceremonial, as it occupied a central place in the capital of the empire, and became its original symbol.
 It was built for the most revered icon in our city and is named after him.
 The history of the construction of the temple began with a small wooden chapel, and ended with the construction of a grand cathedral.
 The church was consecrated on September 15, 1811, but the events of the next, terrible 1812, changed the history of the cathedral and its status.
 It became a unique monument of feats of arms of the Russian army over Napoleon, the burial place of Field Marshal Kutuzov.
 The chapel was built for the replica of Kazan Icon of the Mother of God, which appeared in St. Petersburg in 1710.

-The avenue stretches from west to east, in the same way Orthodox churches are organized – in the west – the entrance, in the east – the altar.
+The avenue stretches from west to east, in the same way Orthodox churches are organized – in the west – the entrance, and the altar – in the east.
 The colonnade allowed to make the north side of the cathedral, be for show.
-The middle entrance doors of the cathedral are made of bronze, and the “heavenly doors” of the 15th century Florentine baptistery were taken as a model.
+The cathedral’s middle entrance doors are bronze, and the “heavenly doors” of the 15th century Florentine baptistery were taken as a model.
 The interior of the cathedral is striking in its magnificence – a colonnade of 56 columns of pink Finnish granite with gilded capitals and bronze bases.

-The Kazan Cathedral is the resting place of the commander-in-chief of the Russian army in the war with the army of Napoleon Michael Kutuzov.
+The Kazan Cathedral is the resting place of Michael Kutuzov, the commander-in-chief of the Russian army in the war against Napoleon.
 From the moment of burial, the cathedral takes on the significance of the main monument of Russia in honor of the victory in the war of 1812.
 114 trophy French banners and standards adorn the walls of the temple.

 In 1837, two monuments to field marshals Kutuzov and Barclay de Tolly were installed on the square in front of the Kazan Cathedral.
 In 1932, the cathedral was closed for the faithful, and in the same year the Museum of the History of Religion and Atheism of the USSR began to operate here.